-530 applications for 224 places were received for the 2022/23 Year 7 intake.
-Nine appeals were lodged with one place being offered before the hearing from our waiting list.
-No appeals were successful.
+478 applications for 224 places were received for the 2022/23 Year 7 intake.
+No appeals were lodged.

-The total number of registered pupils of compulsory school age on roll for at least one session during the reporting period up to and including 17th June 2022 was 1317.
+The total number of registered pupils of compulsory school age on roll for at least one session during the reporting period up to and including 30th June 2023 was 1272.